spencerhcheng/holberton-system_engineering-devops/w4/d4/lecture_notes.md

 Why, you ask?
 Because is will create a new function object that represents that method every time we create a new cat.
 This is unnecessary and not optimal because `meow` will to the same thing for every cat.
-What we want to do is define the method once and have all instance refer to that definition when they call the method.
+What we want to do is define the method once and have all instances refer to that definition when they call the method.
-We achieve this by defining the method on the `prototype` property of the `constructor`:
+We achieve this by defining the method on the `prototype` property of the `Constructor`:

 ```javascript
 function Cat(name, age, color){